jdstmporter/VCV-Plugins/README.md

   - Phase: the unwrapped phase angle of the *complex* signal, corresponding to the phase of the input signal

+## Kicker

+A very simple envelope follower, designed to give an approximation to the true amplitude of the input signal, or a gate signal to indicate when the amplitude crosses a certain threshold.

+### Theory
+The incoming signal is first rectified (i.e. made always positive), using one of three algorithms:

+- *Half-wave*: threshold the signal at 0, ignoring negative values;
+- *Full-wave*: compute the absolute magnitude of the signal, so negative values are inverted to become positive;
+- *Square*: compute the square of the signal (which is always positive)

+The resulting rectified signal is then smoothed using a simple one-pole IIR filter.

+### This module

+- *Input*: the input signal
+- *Rectification*: choose which of the three rectification algorithms to use
+- *Learning rate*: the parameter of the smoothing filter; 0 ignores incoming values (infinite smoothing), 1 does no smoothing
+- *Output*: the output signal, an approximate envelope of the signal

+This functionality can be provided much more precisely by a Hilbert transformer (see above).
+However, its simplicity means that it operates always in real time, without the lag characteristic of complex DSP algorithms.
+Moreover, in many applications, e.g. determining gate signals, high precision is not required (while timeliness is).

 ## Wavelet Shaper

 This module uses a very basic wavelet transform to distort a signal in unusual and unexpected ways.